 For the event broadcaster - such as Fox, who we partnered with to livestream the game in 2020 - providing a stellar viewer experience is increasingly critical.
 A growing percentage of their viewers are accessing the game via stream, not traditional broadcast.
 Viewers expect the live stream to:

 - Be synchronized with the cable broadcast (even a lag of 30 seconds can become apparent with social media feeds covering every big play, debated ref call and funny ad)

 - Match the quality of the broadcast (Fox, for example, streamed the game in 4K HDR for the first time last year)

 - And work no matter how they access it, whether that’s via smart TV app, streaming platform, computer, table, smartphone, etc.

 So how do companies like Fox meet these expectations?
-In short, they build out a robust, next-generation tech stack - which includes our intelligent traffic management solution, Pulsar.
+In short, they build out a robust, next-generation tech stack - which includes our intelligent traffic steering solution, Pulsar.
 Here’s how we worked with them last year to bring the game to your TV, phone, tablet, or wherever you watched it.

 What Goes Into Livestreaming the Big Game?

 There are many components involved in delivering a successful livestream.
 Two key components are implementing a multi-CDN infrastructure and automating traffic steering using a solution like Pulsar.
 With a multi-CDN strategy, you can ensure there is enough bandwidth to handle peak viewership, as well as provide redundancy if an outage occurs mid-event.
 When paired with automated traffic steering, you can ensure great performance for your users while not going over capacity reservations with your CDN partners.
 We go into more detail about the different ways you can configure traffic steering policies for optimal performance in our post, How to Successfully Deliver a Large Scale, Livestream Event.

 For last year’s game, some of the specific technical requirements we had to meet were: